-Students in the CSE department have a wide variety of options available to them when looking for a job.
-The resources of the CSE department, the College of Engineering, and the University of Washington all help you get where you want to go, so review the following information to utilize the services, advice, and connections we provide.
-In addition, the department polls its graduating classes to see where they head after graduation; this information may also help direct your job search.
+Students in the Allen School have a wide variety of options available to them when looking for a job.
+The resources of the school, the College of Engineering, and the University of Washington all help you get where you want to go, so review the following information to utilize the services, advice, and connections we provide.
+In addition, the Allen School polls its graduating classes to see where they head after graduation; this information may also help direct your job search.

 The following CSE resources are available to you:

 - CSE undergraduate jobs blog for both full- and part-time positions (accessible to current CSE students only)

 - Resume Database for Affiliate companies to search

 - Tech Talks where you can connect with prospective employers